 - Observe at least 2 different didactic lectures at their assigned school of pharmacy

 - Develop and deliver a lecture at college of pharmacy to students

 - Lead/facilitate at least one recitation, simulation lab or other similar activity at a college of pharmacy

 - Attend at least 2 committee or faculty meetings at a college of pharmacy

 - Deliver at least 1 in-service presentation to clinical staff (nursing, pharmacists, etc.) while on a clinical rotation

 - Submit at least 1 manuscript for publication to a peer reviewed journal

 - Participate in academia/education-focused discussions throughout the year

 Do you participate in PPS?

-Our residency programs will not be participating in PPS at the 2020 ASHP Midyear Clinical Meeting.
-Please direct your questions to the appropriate residency program director.
+Our PGY1 residency programs will not be participating in PPS at the 2021 ASHP Midyear Clinical Meeting.
+Select PGY2 programs will be conducting virtual PPS interviews Please direct your questions to the appropriate residency program director.
 Contact information can be found on the program's webpage.